Parliamentary.ai

 Overview

-This bill aims to abolish all car parking charges at NHS hospitals in England for patients, staff, and visitors.
-It mandates the Secretary of State to ensure that NHS trusts cease charging and prohibits future charges, with exceptions for pre-existing contracts.
+This bill aims to abolish all car parking charges at NHS hospitals in England.
+It makes it the duty of the Secretary of State to ensure that no charges are levied on patients, staff, or visitors, and sets out a timeframe for existing charges to be removed.

 Description